visheshwalia/AWS-Athena-FederatedQueries/README.md

 •	A GCP account.

 After completing this lab, you will be able to:
-•	Navigate the Glue application.
+•	Navigate the Glue application
-•	Create a data crawler using Glue.
+•	Create a data crawler using Glue
-•	Create a schema and tables in Glue.
+•	Create a schema and tables in Glue
-•	Create a lambda function.
+•	Create a lambda function
-•	Query S3 data from Athena, Redshift, and GCS using the Glue data catalog.
+•	Query S3 data from Athena, Redshift, and GCS using the Glue data catalog

 ## Execution